DaveParillo/gravity-wiki/GravitySetup.md

 Installing Java may be a little more involved.
 You can skip building Java with the --without-java option to the configure script.
 You can download an installer here: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
 The complete installation depends on your system.
 Some info on installing on Ubuntu can be found here: http://askubuntu.com/questions/67909/how-do-i-install-oracle-jdk-6 or here: http://www.wikihow.com/Install-Oracle-Java-JDK-on-Ubuntu-Linux.

+_Python Support_<BR>
-For Python support (currently only supported on Linux), there are a couple of additional dependencies (note that you can disable Python support with the --without-python option to the configure script):
+For Python support (currently only supported on Linux), there are a couple of additional build dependencies (note that you can disable Python support with the --without-python option to the configure script):
 * python-dev
   * This can be installed with your package management system
 * python-protobuf
   * This can be installed with your package management system or pip (e.g. sudo pip install protobuf)

+***

 You must also download and build the following:
 * ZeroMQ